gourlitburo/YeyaJoinMessage/README.md

 # YeyaJoinMessage

-A simple plugin that displays a configured message to players when they join.
+A simple Spigot plugin that displays a configured message to players when they join.

 ## Building